 Overview

 This unit builds on the anatomy taught in Human Anatomy and physiology 1 and 2 (BMSC11010 and BMSC11011), as well as Neuromusculoskeletal Anatomy 1 (CHIR12004).
-You will further develop your knowledge of anatomy and physiology, which will include studies in gross anatomy, embryology and histology, clinical and living anatomy.
-You will integrate this, where appropriate, with other basic sciences.
+Students will further develop their knowledge of anatomy and physiology, which will include studies in gross anatomy, embryology and histology, clinical and living anatomy.
+Students will integrate this, where appropriate, with other basic sciences.
 The focus for this unit is neuroanatomy and the anatomy of the head and neck region.

 Details